junli1026/highspot-exercise/README.md

     }
 ```
-This is also challenge because JSON is a nested data structure, but for this specific case, we have Users array, PlayList array and Songs array, which is very "flat", so should be doable.
+JSON is a nested data structure, but for this specific case, we have Users array, PlayList array and Songs array, which is very "flat", so should be fine here.

 2. Data capacity -- sharding

-Let's say we are now able to split a single large to many small files.
-The next problm we are facing is the total size is too large to fit in any single machine.
+Let's say we are now able to split a single large intoto many small files.
+The next problm we are facing is that the total size is too large to fit in any single machine.
 We need to distribe the data into multiple machines.

 We can simply shard by hash(id) like the graph below.